About the TOEFL iBT® Test

 More than 9,000 colleges, agencies, and other institutions in over 130 countries accept TOEFL scores.
 For more information, including using your scores to satisfy visa requirements in Australia and the United Kingdom, how to find institutions that accept TOEFL scores, and more, see Who Accepts TOEFL Scores.

 Where and When Can I Take the TOEFL iBT Test?

 The TOEFL test has more test dates (more than 50 per year) and locations than any other English-language test in the world.
-You can retake the test as many times as you wish, but you cannot take it more than once in a 12-day period.
+You can retake the test as many times as you wish, but you cannot take it more than once in 12 days.
 If you already have a test appointment, you cannot register for another test date that is within 12 days of your existing appointment.